4401kmj/academic-cv/content/featured_presentation/example/index.md

 #   - example
 ---

-### Title

-Stable receptive fields in the early visual pathways enable robust continual learning
+"Stable receptive fields in the early visual pathways enable robust continual learning"

 <!-- {{% callout note %}}
 Click on the **Slides** button above to view the built-in slides feature.